DUI with Serious Bodily Injury

 In addition to fines and prison time, a driver convicted of DUI with serious bodily injury will have their driver’s license suspended or revoked by the court.
 If the driver is sentenced to jail or prison time, their suspension or revocation won’t go into effect until they have completed their sentence.

-Driving under the influence; penalties | Florida Statutes 316.193 – The Florida Legislature publishes the full text of the laws governing the act of driving under the influence and associated penalties on its official website.
+DUI Laws in FL – The Florida Legislature publishes the full text of the laws governing the act of driving under the influence and associated penalties on its official website.
 Visit this link to refer to the legal definition of driving under the influence as well as the prescribed punishments for repeat offenses.

 Traffic Crash Facts | Florida Department of Highway Safety and Motor Vehicles – Each year, Florida’s governmental body that oversees roads and vehicle operation publishes a report collecting statistics about traffic accidents in the state.
 This 2016 report provides insight into how widespread the problem of vehicle collisions is, including accidents involving drugs and alcohol.